25 Premium WordPress Plugins You Need to Know About

 Editorial Note: We may earn a commission when you visit links on our website.

 One of the greatest advantages of WordPress is the number of plugins available.
 Many of those plugins are free and provide a good amount of features.
-Many times, though, we find that it’s best to purchase a premium WordPress plugin.
-Since premium plugins are not always cheap, it’s important to know what’s available and what will work best for your needs.
-In this article, we’ll look at the 21 premium WordPress plugins you need to know about.
+Often, though, we find it’s best to purchase a premium WordPress plugin.
+Since premium plugins are not always cheap, knowing what’s available and what will work best for your needs is important.
+In this article, we’ll look at these premium WordPress plugins you need to know about.

 Why Use Premium WordPress Plugins?

 With all the free plugins available, why would anyone need to purchase premium WordPress plugins?
-As of this writing, there are 58,909 free plugins in the WordPress repository.
-Also, many of the popular WordPress plugins have a free option.
+As of this writing, there are over 61,000 free plugins in the WordPress repository.
+Also, many of the popular WordPress plugins featured here have a free option.

 Why, then, would we recommend purchasing premium WordPress plugins?

-• Premium support – Support is included in the purchase price, so they’ll often get to you faster and with better quality help.
+• Premium support – Support is included in the purchase price, so they’ll often get to you faster and receive better-quality help.

-• Updates – They have newer features, better code, and security patches more often than with free plugins.
+• Updates – They include newer features, better code, and more frequent security patches than free plugins.

-• More Features – There are many times when the features you need are only available in the premium version of a plugin.
+• More Features – Many times, the features you need are only available in the premium version of a plugin.

 • Training and Documentation – Some premium WordPress plugins include extensive training and documentation to help you learn everything you need to know to get the most out of the plugin.

-Let’s take a look at the 21 premium WordPress plugins that you need to know about.
-These are the top premium options in 9 different categories.
+Let’s look at premium WordPress plugins you need to know about, starting with builders.

 1. Divi Builder Plugin

 The Divi Builder Plugin adds the Divi Builder to any theme.
-It includes a drag-and-drop builder with visual editing using buttons, sliders, color pickers, font pickers, and more.
-Over 40 elements are included with the builder and the Divi Theme Builder, which includes several made specifically for WooCommerce.
+It includes a drag-and-drop builder with visual editing using buttons, sliders, color pickers, and font pickers.
+Over 40 elements are included with the builder and the Divi Theme Builder (Theme Builder included with the Theme, not the plugin), which includes several made specifically for WooCommerce.
 Adjust animations, hover states, borders, dividers, filters, effects, backgrounds, CSS, templates, and lots more.
-Streamlined efficiency tools help you develop and improve your WordPress website.
+Efficiency tools streamline your workflow and help you develop and improve your WordPress website.
 The Divi Builder is also available as a WordPress theme.

 Price: $89 per year, $249 lifetime | More Information